 Address: 8 Hoa Cuc, Phu Nhuan District

 Price: 30,000 VND

-Luu Gia Café is a small store, nestled in a corner of a small street in Phu Nhuan District, but it is incredibly crowded with many people coming here to enjoy egg coffee.
+Luu Gia Café is a small store on the corner of a small street in Phu Nhuan District.
 This place is well-known as the first coffee shop in Saigon to serve egg coffee.

 There are two floors with a classic street-style design with small wooden furniture.
-This style would make customers from Hanoi reminisce about the old days of the ancient capital.
+This style would make Hanoi customers reminisce about the ancient capital’s old days.

 As soon as you settle, the staff will give you a plate of sunflower seeds while waiting for the drinks.
 A downside of the small store is that it could be too narrow for some people, but it makes the coffee shop look cozy.

 The egg coffee at Luu Gia Coffee is claimed to resemble the original flavor of that in Hanoi.
-The black coffee is Vietnamese coffee brewed in a traditional dripped filter, and the egg is much sweeter and has a very pleasant smell.
-There is absolutely no eggy taste because the fluffy egg is heated with high temperature before being added to the coffee.
+The black coffee is Vietnamese coffee brewed in a traditional dripped filter, and the egg is much sweeter and has a pleasant smell.
+There is no eggy taste because the fluffy egg is heated at a high temperature before being added to the coffee.
 The taste and smell are very similar to those of a sweet cake.
-It seems like more egg yolks are added, compared to Vietphin, while the amount of black coffee is the same.
-The result is the egg coffee has a thick layer of egg foam and a thin layer of coffee below.
+The result is that egg coffee has a thick layer of egg foam and a thin layer of coffee below.

 Address: 165/3 Bui Vien, Pham Ngu Lao Ward, District 1

 Price: VND 40,000